 Very simple and clear emails providing the exact status of the artifacts in the alarm.
 You can customize your email templates (color, header, footer, background, and etc.) to match your organizational requirements.

-Also, you can opt to get notified (whenever there is a threshold violation) via SMS.
+You can opt to get notified (whenever there is a threshold violation) via SMS.
 BizTalk360 has its own SMS Gateway deployed on Windows Azure – all you need to do is to get in touch with our Sales team to get a username, secret key, and SMS credits to get going.

 That’s not all – clear email subject lines that indicate the exact nature of the alert – UP alert/REGULAR alert/DOWN alert.
 By seeing the subject, you’ll know if the environment needs any attention or not.